Marvellrite/alx-low_level_programming/0x02-functions_nested_loops/README.md

 4-isalpha.c: This program contains a function that prints "1" if a character is a letter and "0" if it is not.

+5-sign.c: This program contains a function that prints the sign of a number.

-6-abs.c: This program returns the absolute value of a number.
+6-abs.c: This program returns the absolute value of anumber.